-2018 Local Plan policy number and title Local plan review 'Draft Plan' policy number and title Proposed revisions Policy 44 Safeguarding minerals and related infrastructure Draft Strategic Policy 21 'Safeguarding minerals and related infrastructure' No changes are proposed to the minerals policies.
-Policy 45 Future mineral extraction and Secondary Aggregates Draft Policy 12 'Future mineral extraction and Secondary Aggregates' No changes are proposed to the minerals policies.
-Policy 46 Restoration and aftercare (minerals) Draft Policy 13 'Restoration and aftercare (minerals)' No changes are proposed to the minerals policies.
-Policy 47 Future requirements for waste facilities Draft Policy 13 'Restoration and aftercare (minerals)' No changes is proposed to the waste policies.
-Policy 48 Safeguarding waste facilities and related infrastructure Draft Strategic Policy 22 'Future requirements for waste facilities' No changes is proposed to the waste policies.
-Policy 49 Restoration and aftercare (waste) Draft Policy 14 'Restoration and aftercare (waste)' No changes is proposed to the waste policies.
-No policy Draft Strategic Policy 3 'Green wedges' A new green wedges policy is being considered to provide greater protection to the open and undeveloped areas within the identified areas.
-No policy Draft Policy 1 'Health and wellbeing' A new policy on health and wellbeing is being considered, reflecting the vital role planning can have in creating and supporting vibrant, strong and healthy communities.

-2018 Local Plan policy number and title Local plan review 'Draft Plan' policy number and title Proposed revisions No policy Draft Policy 3 'Biodiversity net gain' A new policy is proposed to reflect this new requirement setting out the principles to guide how this will be delivered in the Borough.
+2018 Local Plan policy number and title Local plan review 'Draft Plan' policy number and title Proposed revisions Policy 44 Safeguarding minerals and related infrastructure Draft Strategic Policy 21 Safeguarding minerals and related infrastructure No changes are proposed to the minerals policies.
+Policy 45 Future mineral extraction and Secondary Aggregates Draft Policy 12 Future mineral extraction and Secondary Aggregates No changes are proposed to the minerals policies.
+Policy 46 Restoration and aftercare (minerals) Draft Policy 13 Restoration and aftercare (minerals) No changes are proposed to the minerals policies.
+Policy 47 Future requirements for waste facilities Draft Strategic Policy 22 Future requirements for waste facilities No changes are proposed to the waste policies.
+Policy 48 Safeguarding waste facilities and related infrastructure Draft Strategic Policy 23 Safeguarding waste facilities and related infrastructure No changes are proposed to the waste policies.
+Policy 49 Restoration and aftercare (waste) Draft Policy 14 Restoration and aftercare (waste) No changes are proposed to the waste policies.
+No policy Draft Strategic Policy 3 Green wedges A new green wedges policy is being considered to provide greater protection to the open and undeveloped areas within the identified areas.
+No policy Draft Policy 1 Health and wellbeing A new policy on health and wellbeing is being considered, reflecting the vital role planning can have in creating and supporting vibrant, strong and healthy communities.
+No policy Draft Policy 3 Biodiversity net gain A new policy is proposed to reflect this new requirement setting out the principles to guide how this will be delivered in the Borough.